chaldea-center/chaldea-docs/docs/laplace/bugs.md

 ## Known Issues

 - Hokusai (Foreigner) Skill 3 triggers before NP attack
+- Users able to interact with UI while Laplace is trying to fetch necessary data.
+This will result in errors under certain circumstances
+- Certain skills that impose rarity constraints do not actually check for rarity
+- functionWaveStart - usually used by enemies / scripted events to trigger skills at the start of a wave

 ## Unimplemented Functions
 - damageNpCounter - Aŋra Mainiiu NP